decentraland/adr/content/ADR-137-new-friend-request.md

 renderer->kernel: RejectFriendRequest(RejectFriendRequestPayload{ friendRequestId: '<id>'})
-note right of kernel: Ask the server to reject the friend request. kernel-->renderer: RejectFriendRequestReply({ message: { reply: RejectFriendRequestReplyOk | error: int }}) note left of renderer: In case of success, remove the new entry from the RECEIVED requests list note left of renderer: In case of error, show the error.
+note right of kernel: Ask the server to reject the friend request. kernel-->renderer: RejectFriendRequestReply({ message: { reply: RejectFriendRequestReplyOk | error: int }}) note left of renderer: In case of success, remove the new entry from the RECEIVED requests list. note left of renderer: In case of error, show the error.
 ```